pasilva-msft/Scripts-Pub/README.md

 # Scripts-Pub

 Samples scripts.
-Use at your own risk
+Use at your own risk.
 Contributions are welcomed :)